 Image by fernando zhiminaicela from Pixabay.

-As Covid-19 continues to spread across countless geographic borders, the toll upon our society is become clear.
+As Covid-19 (Coronavirus) continues to spread across countless geographic borders, the toll upon our society is become clear.
 However, the good news is that this virus will eventually run its course.

 Those who are already suffering from sleep apnoea need to take this situation very seriously.
 Why is this the case?